Skip to main content

 Data collected by Stevenson’s team indicates that Ready, Set, Resilience has also had a strikingly positive effect on teachers.
 In particular, teachers appreciate the respect for their expertise, the opportunity for creative freedom, and building rapport with their students and each other.
 As it turns out, teacher workshops aren’t just for brainstorming — they’re also a safe place for catharsis.

-That was Laws’ experience when DeMattia and several educators from coastal North Carolina led a workshop in Yancey County last year, shortly before Thanksgiving.
+That was Laws’ experience when DeMattia and several educators from coastal North Carolina led a workshop in Yancey County shortly before Thanksgiving in 2024.
 Dozens of local educators from the area showed up for what became a reprieve from Helene’s horrific aftermath.

 “Everything was just top-notch and exactly what we needed in terms of not reliving the trauma, not having to discuss what happened, but rather making it really positive,” Laws says.

-The event was so popular, DeMattia and colleagues led two additional workshops in the spring in Buncombe County, where Asheville is located, and teachers from western North Carolina traveled to the Marine Lab on the southeastern coast for a summer workshop.
+The event was so popular, DeMattia and colleagues led two additional workshops last spring in Buncombe County, where Asheville is located, and teachers from western North Carolina traveled to the Marine Lab on the southeastern coast for a summer workshop.

-Ready, Set, Resilience team members are also planning to participate in the LEAF Global Arts Festival in Asheville in mid-October, which will bring more opportunity for connection with western North Carolinians.
+Members of the Ready, Set, Resilience team also performed a puppet show, centered on a live oak, at the LEAF Global Arts Festival in Asheville last October, which brought more opportunity for connection with western North Carolinians.

 Bright Futures